 CHC/CVC 2017, with the theme of “Healthy Heart • Better Life - Innovation, Translation, and Cooperation”, comprehensively demonstrated the new achievements in the clinical prevention and treatment, as well as the basic research of cardiovascular diseases, and introduced the latest research developments in Translational Medicine, as well as highlighted the innovations in technological advancements, via demonstrations, with regards to cardiovascular diseases.
-On August 12th, Prof. Guang-Hui Dong, Professor of Sun Yat-sen University and editorial board member of Vessel Plus, was invited to present a report entitled "Health Effect of Air Pollution in Chinese Population" at the Cardiovascular Epidemiology and Population Prevention Subcommittee, as well as addressing the questions of experts attending the meeting.
-In addition, Prof. Shi-Jun Hu, deputy director of the Institute of Cardiovascular Disease, Suzhou University, and editorial board member of Vessel Plus, was also invited as a moderator to host the scientific session "Stem Cells and Cardiovascular Regenerative Medicine".
+On August 12, Prof. Guang-Hui Dong, Professor of Sun Yat-sen University and editorial board member of VP, was invited to present a report entitled "Health Effect of Air Pollution in Chinese Population" at the Cardiovascular Epidemiology and Population Prevention Subcommittee, and address the questions of experts attending the meeting.
+In addition, Prof. Shi-Jun Hu, deputy director of the Institute of Cardiovascular Disease, Suzhou University, and editorial board member of VP, was also invited as a moderator to host the scientific session "Stem Cells and Cardiovascular Regenerative Medicine".
 He discussed and exchanged with attending experts for each speaker's report.

-The Vessel Plus editorial team, by participating in this event, listened to a series of excellent lectures from experts and exchanged the latest research results in the field.
+The VP editorial team, by participating in this event, listened to a series of excellent lectures from experts and exchanged the latest research results in the field.
 At the same time, they also let many domestic and foreign experts have a deeper understanding of the journal.
 During the meeting, Prof. George Geroulakos, Professor of Vascular Surgery at the Imperial College in London, expressed great interest in the journal and was willing to contribute to the future development of the journal after listening to the editor's introduction to the status and objectives of the aforementioned.
-Prof. Sanjay Rajagopalan, Chief, Division of Cardiovascular Medicine, UH Cleveland Medical Center; Director of CWRU Cardiovascular Research Institute; Co-Chair, Clinical Executive Committee, Harrington Heart & Vascular Institute, readily agreed to be interviewed by the VP editorial team, and explained, in detail, the editors' questions about his report "Air Pollution and Cardiometabolic Disease" report.
+Prof. Sanjay Rajagopalan, Chief, Division of Cardiovascular Medicine, UH Cleveland Medical Center; Director of CWRU Cardiovascular Research Institute; Co-Chair, Clinical Executive Committee, Harrington Heart & Vascular Institute, readily agreed to be interviewed by the VP editorial team, and explained, in detail, the editors' questions about his report "Air Pollution and Cardiometabolic Disease".